admittedlyconsulting/admittedlyconsulting.github.io/services/index.md

   - Helping to choose colleges to apply to
   - Brainstorming general ideas for your future college essays

-Note that we are happy to share our personal experiences and anecdotes with our own college applications.
+Especially in the case of essay writing (in which it is crucial to undergo many rounds of review), it may be advisable to have several consulting sessions.
+Also note that we are happy to share our personal experiences and anecdotes with our own college applications.

 # Pricing